Ishvara Pranidhana: Mysticism as non-political Zone

 Above all, Ishvara can be invoked through Pranava, the mystical syllable OM.
 Therefore, in Sutra 1.28 Patañjali recommends repeating this syllable as often as possible while meditating on its meaning.

-Repetition of the Symbol OM and contemplation on its object – Ishvara – brings one-pointedness to the mind of the Yogin who is engaged in repeating the symbol and contemplating on its meaning.”3
+Repetition of the Symbol OM and contemplation on its object – Ishvara – brings one-pointedness to the mind of the Yogin who is engaged in repeating the symbol and contemplating on its meaning.
+3

-Meditation on the heart-center
+Meditation on the Heart Center

 That region is the center of the I-sense related to one’s body.
 The brain is no doubt the center of mental actions, but if mental fluctuations are stopped for a time, it can be felt that the sense of ego is going down to the heart. […] When after some practice the mind of the devotee becomes somewhat calm and carefree […] a transparent white light limitless luminous sky should be imagined by him within his heart.
+Then knowing that the omnipresent God is pervading that space, the devotee should contemplate that his I-sense, i.e. his whole self is in the God who is present in the heart.
+The next step would be to merge his mind in the mind of the Ishvara residing in the void-like space within his heart and rest in a state of contemptment, without any care or thought.
+4

 Surrender